-All incoming undergraduate students receive mandatory prevention education.
-New freshmen and transfer students are required to attend an informative presentation led by a counselor staff member at every registration.
-This presentation includes extensive information about Sexual Violence, including NICC SVSH Policy definitions, identification, prevention, response; confidential advocacy services; reporting options; and by-stander intervention techniques.
+All incoming undergraduate students receive prevention education materials on the Student Orientation Canvas Course.
+New freshmen and transfer students are strongly encouraged to attend student orientation event at the beginning of each term where an orientation to the Canvas resources is completed.
+This presentation includes information about Sexual Violence, including NICC SVSH Policy definitions, identification, prevention, response; confidential advocacy services; reporting options; and by-stander intervention techniques.